1. What does Nehemiah Community Revitalization Corporation do?

 We provide credit and housing counseling to persons who have been identified for homeownership opportunities in our developments.(We are sorry, but we do not have the resources to provide housing counseling to others.)
 Both HUD and the SC Housing maintain lists of approved housing counselors.
 National Foundation for Credit Counseling maintains a database of credit counselors.

 We are currently developing projects in Aiken, McCormick, Greenwood, Georgetown, Greer, Gaffney, Anderson, Spartanburg, Anderson County, Pickens County, Greenville County, and Oconee County.

 11. How can I be considered for a lease or purchase of housing Nehemiah has in development?

 Nehemiah is presently building homes in Greenville and considering lease/purchase possibilities in Anderson and Greenville Counties.
 Persons in these communities can obtain homeownership applications by contacting us at the e-mail address or calling Natoshia Mayer at (864) 655-5855.

-The Upstate Homeless Coalition of South Carolina has housing opportunities for persons who are experiencing homelessness.
+The SC Upstate Continuum of Care has housing opportunities for persons who are experiencing homelessness.